 PAGING ZONES

-Provide configuration for the zones, as directed by the Owner.
+Provide configuration for the zones, as directed by USPS.
 System shall not limit the number of zones.

 ACCEPTABLE SYSTEMS MUST MEET THE FOLLOWING MINIMUM FUNCTIONS

 Paging system shall function with the facilities BroadWorks VOIP equipment and shall leverage multicast technology on the network to efficiently send messages to all devices without flooding the network.
 SIP communications are acceptable for devices initiating a page or for non-page device communication messages.
 Actual pages must be via multicast to ensure synchronization and illuminate echo effect as well as unneeded network traffic.